Know your flood hazard

 Safe rooms can be designed and constructed within homes and buildings for greater protection against storms with high winds or tornados.
 For more information visit FEMA's Safe Rooms resource.

 There are several different ways to protect a building from flood damage.
 One way is to keep the water away by regarding your lot or building a small floodwall or earthen berm.
 These methods work if your lot is large enough, if flooding is not too deep, and if your property is not in the floodway.
 Another approach is to make your walls waterproof and place watertight closures over the doorways.
 This method is not recommended for houses with basements or if water will get over two feet deep.
-For more information visit the FEMA drainage improvements section.
-It is also a good idea to have emergency floodproofing measures in place.

 If dumping in the drainage system or waterways are identified in your community, it should be reported to the city for further investigation and correction action.
 Report suspected dumping or pollution problems by calling Derby Public Works at 788-0301.